antichaos/antichaos/README.md

 👋 Hi, I’m @antichaos

-👀 I’m interested in Datavisualisation, Tableau, AWS and all kinds of fun 'data' stuff
+👀 I’m interested in Data Visualisation, Tableau, AWS and all kinds of fun 'data' stuff

 🌱 Always learning